Ever wonder why your loads aren’t moving? Are they just sitting on the load board or stuck in an email inbox?

 Do research on the kinds of loads you need moved, and ensure that industry standards for price are being met.
 Pay carriers fairly and they will be incentivized to move those loads.

 Throughout the country, there are several hotspots that are ideal for car haulers.
-This means that a carrier can be on the road in a hotspot city like Atlanta or Dallas and not worry about securing freight ahead of time due to the amount of cars needing transport services in these areas.
+This means that a carrier can be on the road in a hotspot city like Atlanta or Dallas and not worry about securing freight ahead of time due to the amount of cars needing car hauling services in these areas.
 So, when you need a load moved somewhere like in North Dakota, it is just not going to get as much attention as one near Memphis.
-Also, something to keep in mind, back country highways are also harder to get to than interstates.
+Also, something to keep in mind is that back country highways are also harder to get to than interstates.
 This can dictate whether or not a carrier takes a load.

 If the pickup or delivery location is just south/north of a mid-sized city, a carrier will be factoring in deadhead miles when evaluating the load price.
 Deadhead miles are the amount of miles they will be running Less Than Loaded or completely empty, to get to the pick-up or delivery.
 Those miles cost just as much as fully loaded miles – if not more.
 To help carriers feel better supported, don’t downplay it.
 Is your load 50 miles outside of a city and possibly in the wrong direction?
 Or is your load far outside of a hotspot city?
 That requires more money to haul, and thus needs a better price per mile to account for the expense of the carrier.

 Price loads according to what kind of hauls you are looking for.
 For example, door to door delivery is going to cost more, as will inoperable vehicles, due to the extra wait time and equipment required at pick up and delivery.
 However, long hauls cost less as they are mostly highway miles which reduces maintenance.
 And a full load means the carrier isn’t having to run around trying to fill their trailer.